Endura

 Dumbbell Suitcase Deadlift Strength Standards Calculator

-For Dumbbell Suitcase Deadlift, Novice starts at 0.35x bodyweight for men and 0.24x for women, while Elite starts at 1.0x for men and 0.74x for women.
+Under strict Dumbbell Suitcase Deadlift strength standards, Novice starts around 0.35x bodyweight for men and 0.24x for women, while Elite starts around 1.0x for men and 0.74x for women.

 Understanding Your Dumbbell Suitcase Deadlift Strength Score